U-boat campaign: Summary

-Allied and Neutral Tonnage sunk by U-boats in World War I
+Allied losses

-Grand Total 12,850,815 gross tons
+Grand Total 12,850,815 gross tons.
+More than 3000 British civilian ships were sunk with almost 15,000 British merchant sailors killed.

-Allied losses included 10 battleships, 18 cruisers and several smaller naval vessels.

-Unrestricted submarine warfare was resumed in February 1917 and the British began full-scale convoying in September 1917.
-The heaviest losses were suffered in April 1917 when a record 881,027 tons were sunk by the U-boats.
+The heaviest losses were suffered after unrestricted submarine warfare was resumed in February 1917, before the British began full-scale convoying in September 1917.
 150,000 tons of purely British shipping were lost in January 1917, and 300,000 tons in February; Allied and neutral losses increased in a similar proportion.
-In April 525,000 tons of British shipping were lost.
+The worst month for shipping losses was April 1917 when 525,000 tons of British shipping were lost.
+In that month a total of 881,027 tons were sunk by the U-boats.
+After convoying began, losses diminished.
 In October 270,000 tons were lost, and in December 170,000 tons were lost.

-These totals are included in the above figures.
+Losses were offset by construction.
+Sir Joseph Maclay, the British Minister of Shipping, approved four standard designs of merchant ship and placed orders for over 1,000,000 tons of shipping (Britain launched 495,000 tons of shipping in the first half of 1917, but 850,000 tons were sunk in the first quarter alone; by 1918 3,000,000 tons a year were being launched).
+Additional shipping was built by the US after they joined the Allies in April 1917.

+Allied military losses included 10 battleships, 18 cruisers and several smaller naval vessels.
+Also sunk were 18 hospital ships.

 29 U-boat commanders were decorated with the Pour le Mérite, the highest German decoration for gallantry for officers.
 12 U-boat crewmen received the Goldene Militär-Verdienst-Kreuz, the highest bravery award for non-commissioned officers and enlisted men.
 The most successful U-boat commanders of World War I were Lothar von Arnauld de la Perière (189 merchant vessels and two gunboats with 446,708 tons), followed by Walter Forstmann (149 ships with 391,607 tons), and Max Valentiner (144 ships with 299,482 tons).
 So far, their records have never been surpassed by anyone in any later conflict.

-Sir Joseph Maclay approved four standard designs of merchant ship and placed orders for over 1,000,000 tons of shipping (Britain launched 495,000 tons of shipping in the first half of 1917, but 850,000 tons were sunk in the first quarter alone; by 1918 3,000,000 tons a year were being launched).